When people are searching for "mortgage calculator" they are looking for answers. What are the questions the typical borrower has?

 The Mortgage Repayment Calculator provides results on regular monthly or fortnightly payments.
 This would mean that there would be a slight variation to the end result as interest is calculated daily.

-A good mortgage calculator usually offers not 1, but 3 pronged computations:
+A good mortgage calculator usually offers not 1, but 3 calculations:

 - Loan Borrowing Calculator - could be perceived as somewhat trickier calculator that after entering repayments that you can afford, frequency that you would choose to do so, interest rate and length of loan would determine maximum the amount that you can borrow.
 Why this calculation is thought to be more complicated?
 Simple answer is that to define the repayments that one will be financially comfortable with, one has to have basic budgeting knowledge.
 That is the main reason why so many borrowing calculators you can find by simply using google do look complicated and require answering to questions like: “what are your living expenses”, “do you have other financial commitments” etc. Some experts call it needless information gathering and fear mongering - borrowing calculator should be a mere play with numbers to find out a rough borrowing amount (so that you can start looking at the houses you can afford), but not a loan application process itself.